dgfitch/dittohead/README.md

 - Two steps: Create all directories newer than X, copy files newer than X (requires update timestamp)
 - scp -r with directories if newer than X, else individual files newer than X (requires update timestamp)

-### Windows auth options:

-- Open a tunnel at first, prompt user via normal ssh prompt for login and password, somehow send stuff through tunnel.
-Whee!

-- Run putty processes passing user and password as args.
-May show up in process list and would definitely be visible in memory - do we care?

-### Failed Windows options:

-- Run a process on the domain even though the machine is not on the domain:
-  - runas /netonly /user:domain\username "PROCESS"
-  - Sadly does not work

-### Kinda bad Windows options:

-- wxPython thing sets up keys for each user somehow and walks them through it?

-### Mac options:

-- Somehow get Kerberos auth to work
-- ...

 ------

-Can we do whatever solution we choose from outside the building?

 ## Watcher daemon